Archer70/LisPy/BDD_TUTORIAL.md

   (it "intentionally failing scenario for demonstration"
     (given "a simple setup"
       (define value true))
-    (when "I check a condition that will fail" nil) ; No action needed, the check is in 'then' (then "the condition should be false, but it's true" (assert-false? value))) ; This will fail as value is true
+            (action "I check a condition that will fail" nil) ; No action needed, the check is in 'then' (then "the condition should be false, but it's true" (assert-false? value))) ; This will fail as value is true